d4nish1234/ilmTrack/README.md

 # IlmTrack

-A mobile app for teachers and parents to manage students, homework, and attendance.
+A mobile app for Quran teachers to manage their classes — track students, assign homework (with optional Surah/Ayah tracking), record attendance, and keep parents in the loop.
+Built for Islamic schools, weekend madrasas, and private Quran tutors.

 ## Features